CelestialCrafter/xuehua/archive/specification.md

 - **Directory Order:** Parent directory objects MUST be emitted before their children objects.
 - **Sorting:** `object-map` entries MUST be sorted by the bytes of their `location` in ascending order.
-Duplicate `location` entries MUST NOT appear.
+Duplicate `location`'s' MUST NOT appear.
 - **Deletion**: If applicable, deletion objects MUST recursively remove children.
-- **Prefixes:** For prefixes, decoders MUST inject the prefix identified by the digest.
-Implementations SHOULD provide a method to dynamically locate prefixes.
-- **Complete Digest:** When computing the semantic digest of an archive, implementations SHOULD hash an ordered composite of:
+- **Complete Digest:** When computing the digest of a complete archive, implementations MUST hash an aggregate of all existing digests.
-	- File content digests
-	- Symlink target digests
-	- Location digest